TROPHiT/UnityDeeplinks/README.md

 This is NOT a TROPHiT SDK - this repo is merely an open-source contribution to developers on how to handle deeplink activations in a unified way for both iOS and Android.
 It can be used independently and regardless of TROPHiT services in order to intercept deeplinks for whatever purpose.

 # Usage
+* Attach the *Assets/UnityDeeplinks/UnityDeeplinks.cs* script to some main object in your scene
-Implement `onDeeplink` in your *Assets/UnityDeeplinks/UnityDeeplinks.cs* script as you see fit.
+* Implement `onDeeplink` in that script as you see fit.
 It gets called whenever the app gets activated by a deeplink:

 ```
 public void onDeeplink(string deeplink) {